Intercontinental Broadcasting Corporation: The Benedicto years

-Post-EDSA Revolution, sequestration, E13, and Pusong Pinoy, Pusong Trese
+Post-EDSA Revolution, sequestration, 'Life Begins at 13', and 'Pusong Pinoy, Pusong Trese'

-After the People Power Revolution (also known as the EDSA Revolution) which ousted the dictatorial president Ferdinand Marcos and installed Corazon Aquino as the new president of the Philippines, IBC, with 20 television stations that time, together with RPN and BBC, were sequestered by the Presidential Commission on Good Government for allegedly being part of the crony capitalism under the Marcos regime.
-A board of administrators was created to run the station.
+In 1986, the People Power Revolution (also known as the EDSA Revolution) ousted the dictatorial president Ferdinand Marcos and installed Corazon Aquino as the new president of the Philippines.
+Following those events, IBC, RPN and BBC, were sequestered, and in turn nationalised, by the Presidential Commission on Good Government (PCGG) for allegedly being part of the crony capitalism under the Marcos regime.
+A board of administrators was created to run all three networks.

 When it became a state channel, a new logo debuted featuring IBC and 13 on separate circles, a revamp of an earlier logo which debuted in 1978–79.
 The new slogan "Basta Pinoy sa Trese" was in a circle to commemorate the People Power Revolution.

-President Corazon Aquino turned over IBC and RPN to the Government Communications Group and awarded BBC's Channel 2 frequency through an executive order to ABS-CBN.
-When BBC closed down in March 20, both the IBC and RPN absorbed the majority of its displaced employees, which led to the doubling of the network's expenses, and a three-fold increase in the cost of programming.
+President Aquino turned over IBC and RPN to the Government Communications Group and, through an executive order, awarded BBC's Channel 2 frequency to ABS-CBN.
+When BBC closed down on March 20, 1986, both the IBC and RPN absorbed the majority of its displaced employees, which led to the doubling of the network's expenses, and a three-fold increase in the cost of programming.
 Line-produced shows and co-production ventures with some big film companies like Viva, Regal, and Seiko were favored, aside from their station-produced programs.

-The top-rated shows of IBC were pirated by rival networks; however, it scored a victory when it acquired the then ABS-CBN program Loveli-Ness in 1988, starring Alma Moreno.
-The cost of programs, talent fees and TV rights increased.
-IBC could no longer afford to produce its own shows, save for its news and current affairs programming and special events.
-In 1987, IBC was renamed as E13 and adopted a new slogan, "Life Begins at 13", noted for the butterfly logo in the form of the letter E and the number 13.
-By then, IBC had struggled to cope with the increased competition from the other networks, particularly from ABS-CBN which skyrocketed to number 1 by 1988.
+In 1987, IBC rebranded and adopted a new slogan, "Life Begins at 13", noted for the butterfly logo in the form of the letter E and the number 13.
+By this time, IBC was struggling to cope with the increased competition from the other networks, particularly from ABS-CBN, which rose to number 1 by 1988.
+IBC's top-rated shows were stolen by rival networks; however, it scored a victory when it acquired the program Loveli-Ness, starring Alma Moreno, from ABS-CBN in 1988.
+However, the cost of programs, talent fees and TV rights increased, until IBC could no longer afford to produce its own shows, save for its news and current affairs programming and special events.

-In 1989, the IBC brand returned after two years.
-The network adopted a new image in the same year, "Pusong Pinoy, Pusong Trese" (Heart of Filipino, Heart of Thirteen), to recapture the glory days it once had.
+In 1989, IBC once again adopted a new slogan, "Pusong Pinoy, Pusong Trese" (Heart of Filipino, Heart of Thirteen), in an attempt to recapture the network's former glory.
 Despite this, advertising support began to decrease, due to the sequestration, internal problems, and periodic management changes.
-However, the network once more made history when Nora Aunor's Superstar was relaunched that fall with her transfer to the IBC network as a network talent.
+However, the network once more made history when Nora Aunor signed with IBC as a network talent, and her program Superstar was relaunched that fall on IBC.